-What is a lateral lumbar interbody fusion?
+What is a TLIF?

-Lateral lumbar interbody fusion is known under a number of acronyms which imply similar procedures (ex.
-XLIF, LLIF, DLIF).
-The surgery is performed through a small incision on your side.
-Through this incision, the disc can be removed and a structural metal cage or other support is placed into the place where the disc was along with bone graft and other materials that promote the two bones, or vertebrae (one above and one below the disc), to grow together (or "fuse").
-Following this, screws are often put into the vertebrae through incisions in your back to stabilize the two bones with rods to keep the bones stable enough to allow the fusion to take place.
+TLIF stands for transforaminal lumbar interbody fusion.
+The surgery is performed through an incision in your low back where a window is made in a specific portion of bone (the facet joint) that allows access to the disc at the level being fused.
+Through this window the disc can be removed and a structural metal cage or other support is placed into the place where the disc was along with bone graft and other materials that promote the two bones, or vertebrae (one above and one below the disc), to grow together (or "fuse").
+Screws are then put into the vertebrae and attached with rods to stabilize the bones to allow the fusion to take place.